 Did you know that, if you are an IITPSA Full Member in good standing with:

-- 2 or more years continuous IITPSA membership
+Two or more years continuous IITPSA membership

-- A three-year ICT related degree (or equivalent)
+A three-year ICT related degree (or equivalent)

-- 8.3 or more year’s relevant ICT experience
+More than Eight year’s relevant ICT experience

 - Behaving in a professional manner and abiding by the codes of conduct and practice of the Institute.

 - Continuing to develop oneself through the life-long learning (LLL) and continuing professional development (CPD) programmes.